 Once you cancel you should automatically receive a refund from your previous insurer if you've prepaid and are owed money, Minnich says, but you might be charged an early cancellation fee.

-Don't let your policy lapse when switching car insurance companies
+Common mistakes to avoid when switching car insurance companies